vegaprotocol/documentation/docs/api/building-blocks.md

 Inter-chain asset interactions can be:
  - Between Vega and Ethereum, and facilitated through the Ethereum bridge.
- - Between Vega and other chains, faciliated through the Arbitrum bridge.
+ - Between Vega and Arbitrum, faciliated through the Arbitrum bridge.

 Assets can only be added to the network to be used as collateral through a successful governance proposal and enactment, and a follow-on update to the relevant [asset bridge](./using-the-apis.md#asset-bridges).